aldrinrenzcruz/bitbearner/README.md

 If it's the other way around, click the <b>Convert NS1 to NS2</b> button.

-This tool simply adds or deletes `ns.` in every Netscript functions, it also adds/deletes `await` for the functions it's needed.
+This tool simply add/delete `ns.` in every Netscript functions, it also add/delete `await` if necessary.
 Furthermore, it will automatically wrap the whole code inside the `main function`.

 # About this tool
 It's intended, mostly, for new players of <em>Bitburner</em> who, like me, used `ns1` when starting and now wants to switch to `ns2`.